tin6150/inet-dev-class/mapbox/README.rst

 * Mapbox Plugins.
 Probably extension to GL JS.
+  They seems to take npm install, so need a server side executor, which is likely where Flask app comes in.
 	* https://www.mapbox.com/mapbox-gl-js/plugins/
 	* compare plugin.  swipe left/right to see diff.
 Maybe useful.  https://www.mapbox.com/mapbox-gl-js/example/mapbox-gl-compare/
 	* infobox